bartdorsey/developer-playbook/README.md

 - eslint
 - Generates an ssh key, it will be in ~/.ssh/id_rsa.pub
 - termdown (A pip module that gives you a countdown)
+- Sets VSCODE to be your default editor.

 Feel free to fork this and modify it to suit your needs or learn a bit about how to fight with ansible.